 Driving instructor training provided by LDC

-The Part 2 course is made up of a programme of self-development exercises and study using our modern student centred open learning Part 2 driving instructor training DVD (5 hours of video footage), software, test guide and workbook.
-The duration of the open learning course is around 20 hours.
+The Part 2 course is made up of a programme of self-development exercises and study using our modern student centred open learning resources.

 Please note if you fail three attempts at Part 2 the DVSA require you to start the qualification process again and not until 2 years have elapsed from passing Part 1.